isw-kudos/huddo-docs/docs/boards/cp/index.md

 **Activity migration variables**:

-The Activity migration chart will be deployed separately but use the same config file.
+The Activity migration service is part of the main chart as of v2.2.0, disabled by default.
+Enable it with `migration.enabled: true` in the same config file.
 The variables are [described here](migration/index.md).

 ---

 ### Install Boards Helm Chart

-Install the Boards services via our Helm chart
+Install the Boards services via the appropriate [helm chart command](../helm-charts.md).

-    helm upgrade huddo-boards-cp https://docs.huddo.com/assets/config/kubernetes/huddo-boards-cp-1.4.0.tgz -i -f ./boards-cp.yaml --namespace connections --recreate-pods

-> **Note:** `--recreate-pods` ensures all images are up to date.
-This will cause downtime.

 ---